 Non-locality, the phenomenon Einstein famously dubbed "spooky action at a distance", is a proven reality for particles.
-For people, there's no such research even if there should be so the likes of you and me aren't included in the positivist pot.
+For people, there's no such research.
 Which is a bit of a shame, and something perhaps to be worked on soon, for it seems that when you believe something, its reality becomes that much more, well, realistic.

 When my quantum quest was in its early stages at the onset of the Millennium, I knew non-locality existed as a quantum phenomenon.
-What was missing, at the time, was infallible personal experience of it.
+What was missing, at the time, was personal experience of it.
 Then in 2015, personal experience arrived in droves.
-Like a swarm of bees settling on a chosen spot, my world was filled with communicative instances that can only be explained by the non-locality principality.
-Without detailing those experiences here (you can find enough reference on the other Quantumology sites), the point would be that I'm not alone.
+My world was filled with communicative instances that can only be explained by non-locality.
+Without detailing those experiences here (you can find enough reference on the other Quantumology site), the point would be that I'm not alone.
 Many millions of other people will have been experiencing similar things, just as millions of other people were inexplicably waking up to "Quantum" implications just before the turn of the century.